To implement virtual A/B on a new device, or to retrofit a launched device, you need to make changes to device-specific code.

 Boot control HAL

-The boot control HAL provides an interface for OTA clients to controls boot slots.
-Virtual A/B requires a minor version upgrade of the boot control HAL because additional APIs are needed to tell bootloader to take care during flashing/factory reset.
+The boot control HAL provides an interface for OTA clients to control boot slots.
+Virtual A/B requires a minor version upgrade of the boot control HAL because additional APIs are needed to ensure bootloader is protected during flashing/factory reset.
 See IBootControl.hal and types.hal for the latest version of the HAL definition.

 // hardware/interfaces/boot/1.1/types.hal